Your Guide to Buying Property in Greece

 The Greek culture, coastlines, cuisine, landscape, business opportunities, and many other advantages are in themselves sufficient for buying property in Greece.
 Apart from that, go through these perks mentioned below.
 We are sure these will entice you to hasten up your decision.

 Greece indeed has a lot to offer the foreigners who are investing in the country.
 For overseas residents, the country offers terrific tax deals.
-If the resident’s native country is under a tax treaty with Greece, he doesn’t have to pay double taxes.
+If your native country is under a tax treaty with Greece, you don’t have to pay double taxes.
 Moreover, income from Greece’s properties will be taxable in Greece only, and any income from abroad will be tax-free.

 The current PM of the country, Mitsotakis, has even announced VAT suspension on the real estate properties in the country.
 However, you’ll have to pay a property tax each year.